bonitoo-io/www/src/pages/blog/top-posts-on-influxdb-client-libraries-in-2021.md

 ## Give a Chance to Flux

-In addition, although it is not about client library, it shows powerful way of how InfluxDB built-in **Flux language** can work with CSV data.
+In addition, although it is not about client library, it shows powerful way of how InfluxDB built-in **Flux language** processes CSV data.

 It's called [TL;DR InfluxDB Tech Tips – Aggregating across Tags or Fields and Ungrouping](https://www.influxdata.com/blog/tldr-influxdb-tech-tips-aggregating-across-tags-or-fields-and-ungrouping/).